 Saint Simeon Monastery is located in the vicinity of Aswan, on Elephantine Island in the Nile River.
-Unfortunately, the remains of the monastery have never really attracted much interest from archeologists, but they certainly have made it onto the tourist map in more recent years.
-This is largely due to the ever increasing popularity of Nile cruise holidays, and the fact that the island is also home to some other interesting sites, including the Tombs of the Nobles.
+Unfortunately, the remains of the monastery have never really attracted much interest from archeologists, and this is partly the reason why you won’t find this site featured in many Egypt tour packages.
+However, they certainly have made it onto the tourist map in more recent years, thanks to the ever increasing popularity of Nile River cruises, and the fact that the island is also home to some other interesting sites, including the Tombs of the Nobles.

 A Brief History Of The Saint Simeon Monastery